Bernard Dawahoya: Work

 Dawahoya worked for a time at Wayne and Emory Sekaquaptewa's silversmithing shop, Hopi Enterprise in Phoenix and later in Kykotsmovi after the shop moved locations.
-In 1960 he opened his own shop on Second Mesa, called Dawa's Crafts Shop.
+In 1960, he opened his own shop on Second Mesa, called Dawa's Crafts Shop.

-Writing in the book, Reassessing Hallmarks of Native Southwest Jewelry (2014), authors Pat and Messier state that Dawahoya is "considered one of the most prominent silversmiths of his generation.
+In the 2014 book, Reassessing Hallmarks of Native Southwest Jewelry, authors Pat and Messier state that Dawahoya was "considered one of the most prominent silversmiths of his generation.
 He used heavier gauge silver than most overlay artists, and his designs were bold and elegant; his cuts were crisp and precise."

 Collections

-Dawahoya's work is held in many private collections, as well as the permanent collection of Harvard University’s Peabody Museum of Archaeology and Ethnology, the Mint Museum, among other museums.
+Dawahoya's work is held in many private collections, as well as the permanent collection of Harvard University's Peabody Museum of Archaeology and Ethnology, the Mint Museum, among other museums.